suaveweisse/getting-and-cleaning-data-project/README.md

 ------------
 The repository contains the following:

+1. "README.md"
-1. "README.md" - The README file for this repo.
+    + The README file for this repo.
+2. "run_analysis.R"
-2. "run_analysis.R" - The R script which collects and cleans the wearable computing data, creating a tidy data set called "all_data_tidy".
+    + The R script which collects and cleans the wearable computing data, creating a tidy data set called "all_data_tidy".
+3. "CodeBook.md"
-3. "CodeBook.md" - The code book which describes the variables, the data, and any transformations performed in the data clensing process.
+    +The code book which describes the variables, the data, and any transformations performed in the data clensing process.
+4. "all_data_tidy_subject_avg.txt"
-4. "all_data_tidy_subject_avg.txt" - Text output of the tidy data summarized with the average of each variable for each activity and each subject.
+    +Text output of the tidy data summarized with the average of each variable for each activity and each subject.

 About the script and the tidy dataset
 -------------------------------------